 The new Adobe Digital Publishing Suite and mobile iOS devices have become an integral part of Digital Design at Sacred Heart University.
 While we encourage students to own their own mobile iOS devices, the department has a stock of iPads that are available to any student for their use in working in areas like iPad development.

 There are five separate studios in the art building, each dedicated to a single purpose.

-The graphic design studio is dedicated to graphic design classes outside of the Mac Lab.
+The graphic design studios are dedicated to graphic design classes outside of the Mac Lab.
 The Department of Art & Design emphasizes learning the art of design beginning with fundamentals courses.
-The graphic design studio is also used for discussions, lectures, critiques, and with the entire campus being wireless, it is a very popular spot to work while using your Macintosh iBook (our current model), or any laptop computer in conjunction with the requisite hand skills required in graphic design.
+The graphic design studios are used for discussions, lectures, critiques, and with the entire campus being wireless, it is a very popular spot to work while using your MacBook Pro (our current model), or any laptop computer in conjunction with the requisite hand skills required in graphic design.

-The painting and drawing studio is dedicated for use by our painting and figure drawing classes.
-There are three different types of lighting systems available, plus a fantastic exposure of natural light through one entire wall of windows.
+The painting and figure drawing studio is dedicated for use by our painting and figure drawing classes.
+There are three different types of lighting systems available plus a fantastic exposure of natural light through one entire wall of windows.
 The courses concentrate on oil painting and drawing of live models and still life work, and they are a part of every art major's experience at Sacred Heart University.

 The foundations studio is used by all of the foundation level courses: Drawing I, Visual Organization, 3D Drawing, and 3D Design.
 It is ideal for foundation courses with drawing and work stations surrounding a central area for a still life.
 The room has extraordinary natural light plus a dual lighting system and portable spot lights.